mskwark/academic-kickstart/content/author/admin/_index.md

 +++

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Marcin J. Skwark is a Research Associate within Professor Sir Tom L. Blundell's lab at the Department of Biochemistry at the University of Cambridge.
+His research interests include development of methods to investigate emergence of antibiotic resistance in human pathogens, both from the structural point of view and using statistical genetics.
+As a a senior member of the lab, he spearheads the efforts of the computational branch of TLB group.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
 Proin eget egestas augue.
 Praesent ut sem nec arcu pellentesque aliquet.
 Duis dapibus diam vel metus tempus vulputate.